Assumed skill level :

 L3 - 1999/12/5.
 Cliff Launch.
 You are about to do a cliff launch and there is a strong wind in front of launch that makes a rotor behind you.
 If you start from far back, beware the band of lift just ahead, that will resist your entry, lift you up and push you back into its rotor.
 Try to launch as far ahead as possible and then be ready to fly at maximum speed.
 If you intend to stop at the edge of the cliff, be aware that the non-horizontal wind direction will cause your wing to stabilize ahead of you, pulling you forward unless you add more braking.
 See Image: Cliff launch.

-L3 - 2001/3/20.
+L3 - 2014/3/7.
 Cross-Wind Launch.
 The wind comes at an angle (more than 30 degrees) from your left or right.
 If you must launch straight because of the terrain (corridor cut amongst the trees, like a ski slope in the woods), the side which is most exposed to the wind may Collapse (Asymmetric, Recovery) just after launch.
+Before your inflation, move your body about 50 cm (19") to the downwind side, to help load early your upwind wing tip and delay line tension to the downwind wing tip.
 Try to turn into the wind as soon as possible.
 See Video: Asymmetric collapse following a cross-wind launch, 2000, Aspen, CO.

 L3 - 2004/1/29.
 You Forgot to Fasten your Leg Straps.
 Several people have died this way, hanging helplessly by their armpits for a couple of agonizing minutes, then letting go.
 If it happens to you, remember the following sequence.
 Grasp the risers.
 With your weight on your arms, swing your legs through and up, to hook them around the risers and lines.
 Pull the seat back underneath your bum.
 Swing back to normal position and fasten your straps.
 You can reproduce a similar situation in your garage to practice the maneuver.
 See Image: Recovering from untied leg straps, Video: Pilot recovering from untied leg straps, 2003/11, Canada.